forum ▪ guestbook ▪ lightbox ▪ memberlist ▪ upload ▪ help ▪ about this site ▪ russian

 Mirror Transcription:

-Title Name: Recondita armonia
+Title Name: Recondita Armonia

-Language(s) or Ethnics: Italian, Russian | Catalog category: Tenor with Orchestra | Genre (Music Category): Opera
+Language(s) or Ethnics: italian, russian | Catalog category: Tenor with Orchestra | Genre (Music Category): Opera

 Artist(s): Vladimir Rosing

-Composer, Larger Composition Name: Puccini: Opera «La Tosca», Act No 1 | Lyrics By: Luigi Illica and Giuseppe Giacosa
+Composer, Larger Composition Name: Giacomo Puccini: Opera «La Tosca», act No 1

 Accompaniment Type: Orchestra